tsmatz/wcf-aspnet-compatibility-mode/readme.txt

 /// This demo is for :

-  Stateful WCF communication using ASP.NET Compatitibility Model N-tier web application using load balancing
+  Stateful WCF communication using ASP.NET Compatibility Model N-tier web application using load balancing

 /// How to install